 In the wonderful and exciting world of tourism marketing, various tactics are used to market a destination.
 One of these is hosting a familiarization tour, otherwise known as a FAM tour or just simply FAMs.
 Hosting a successful FAM tour is a great tactic for driving sales and increasing motorcoach business in a destination.
-The purpose of a FAM tour is to invite travel trade professionals to learn firsthand what an area has to offer.
-Participating tourism professionals may include travel writers, group tour operators, group tour leaders, tourism partners, and travel agents.
+The purpose of a FAM tour is to invite travel trade professionals to learn first-hand what an area has to offer.
+Participating tourism professionals may include group tour operators, group tour leaders, tourism partners, and travel agents (travel writers also go on one-off or group FAMs).
 When a tour professional experiences something first-hand, they become more educated and more excited about the experience.
 This makes it easier to sell the destination to their own customers.

 Don’t forget, this is tourism!
 It’s about having a good time!
 Even though this is a professional situation, selling a destination is fun and every destination is sellable.
 People are still people and will relate best and relax more when stress is low.
 No matter if things go as planned or not, what the group will remember most is if they had an enjoyable experience, and that’s what makes a successful FAM tour.